OliverMathias/ProxyChrome/README.md

 * [Setup](#setup)

 ## General info
-This simple program pulls a fresh list of 'elite' level anonymous proxies from a 'https://www.proxy-list.download' via their API.
+This simple program pulls a fresh list of 'elite' level anonymous proxies from [Proxy-List](https://www.proxy-list.download) via their API.
 Then it checks the list for a non-crowded proxy and opens an [Ecosia](https://www.ecosia.org/) search page in Chrome.

 ## Technologies
 Project is created with: